Director: Mark Miller

 Coach Miller’s Bio:

-Coach Miller currently serves as Director of Sport’s Outreach for North Ridge Church in Raleigh, NC.
-He is also Founder and Director of North Ridge Basketball Academy.
+Coach Miller is the Founder and Director of North Ridge Basketball Academy.
 Coach Miller is highly respected as a clinician, camp director and motivational speaker.
 His knowledge of the game of basketball and his ability to teach the fundamentals are tremendous strengths.
 Throughout Coach Miller’s career, many of his former players/students have gone on to sign college scholarships and to play professionally, but his main focus has always remained the same: to use the game of basketball as a training ground in helping young people develop the skills necessary, on and off the court, to be successful in life.

 Coach Miller began his coaching career as the Junior Varsity Coach at Wheeler High School in Marietta, GA, a large 4A public school in metro Atlanta.
 After posting an impressive two-year JV record of 25-7, Coach Miller, at age 24, was elevated to the Head Varsity position.
 He would go on to direct the Wheeler Program for the next seven years.
 During his last four seasons, Miller’s teams posted an outstanding 74-30 overall record.
 His 1991 team advanced to the quarterfinals of the Georgia Class 4A State Championships.